vmware-tanzu/tanzu-framework/pkg/v2/object-propagation/README.md

 The target namespace is specified by a label selector, which may be empty ("").

+`target.detectAndReplaceSourceNSRef` can be used to indicate that references to the source namespace should be replaced with the target namespace.

 The controller reads configuration provided via `--input` CLI parameter (default: `/dev/stdin`).
 Example input: